Achanandhi-M/Chennaipy/README.md

 # Chennaipy
-Deploying your Django app on kubenetes
+Deploying your Django app on k8s